airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/review-connection-status.md

 If the most recent sync failed, you'll see the error message that will help to diagnose next steps.
 If a sync starts to fail, it will automatically be disabled after multiple consecutive failures or several consecutive days of failure.

 #### Rate-Limited Syncs
 If a source is being rate-limited by Airbyte trying to extract data, an informational message will be displayed.
-This can occure more frequently when Airbyte is attempting to pull a large amount of data.
+This can occur more frequently when Airbyte is attempting to pull a large amount of data.
 If available from the source, Airbyte will also show a countdown to when the sync will attempt to start syncing again.

 ![Rate Limited Status](./assets/rate_limited.png)